alexiscolin/seve-js/README.md

 ## Modules Methods

-Modules are directly instanciated in the component an are very coupled to them.
+Modules are directly instanciated in the component and are very coupled to them.
 They aim to split a very long component in many sub-modules.
 Their lifecycle should be managed manually.
 Also, they are not accessible from the App instance, so they can use components methods by calling them from the `getComponent` method bellow.

 | Methods        | Description                                              | Arguments / return                                                                                                                                                                                                                                  |
 |----------------|----------------------------------------------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|